OpenScienceLabs/opensciencelabs.github.io/content/programs/incubator/index.md

    your Python package meets high standards in terms of code quality, documentation, and usability.

-2. **JOSS Acceptance**: The Journal of Open Source Software (JOSS) recognizes the pyOpenSci peer review, allowing your project to reap the benefits of both pyOpenSci and JOSS through a single review process.
+2. **JOSS Acceptance**: The Journal of Open Source Software (JOSS) accepts a pyOpenSci review as their own.
+As such your project, if it is in scope for JOSS, can reap the benefits of both pyOpenSci and JOSS through a single peer review process.

 3. **Community-Led**: Gain insights and recommendations from experts in the open science and Python communities.